 The Daniel Boone Country Region of Eastern Kentucky offers five state parks.
-Cumberland Falls State Resort Park’s Dupont Lodge, winner of the 2012 Certificate of Excellence, offers great views of the Cumberland River and a large stone fireplace that’s the centerpiece of many evening gatherings.
+Cumberland Falls State Resort Park’s DuPont Lodge offers great views of the Cumberland River and a large stone fireplace that’s the centerpiece of many evening gatherings.
 Not to be overlooked are the cottages, cabins and campsites that provide an outstanding choice of accommodations.
 Riverview Restaurant offers menu selections that are as good as the view.
 As at all Kentucky state parks, there is a wealth of outdoor adventure just outside your front door.

-Concerts and festivals featuring the area’s music and food traditions blend nicely with the Western Kentucky Botanical Gardens, Dogwood Azalea Trail and John James Audubon State Park.
-The Botanical Gardens in Owensboro has tours and can provide catered luncheons in a wonderful setting.
+Concerts and festivals featuring the area’s music and food traditions blend nicely with the Western Kentucky Botanical Garden, Dogwood-Azalea Trail and John James Audubon State Park.
+The Botanical Garden in Owensboro has tours and can provide catered luncheons in a wonderful setting.
 John James Audubon State Park, near Henderson, offers a variety of trails.
 Much of the naturalist’s art concepts were developed near his hometown.

-The Western Waterlands is a fitting moniker for one of the state’s most popular vacation destinations.
-The Land Between the Lakes, bordered by Kentucky Lake and Lake Barkley, welcomes the water enthusiast with every imaginable pleasure.
+The Western Waterlands is a fitting moniker for one of the state’s most popular vacation destinations for outdoor activities in Kentucky.
+The Land Between the Lakes National Recreation Area, bordered by Kentucky Lake and Lake Barkley, welcomes the water enthusiast with every imaginable pleasure.
 From fishing, water skiing and sailing to kayaking, swimming and just relaxing, this area has it all.
 Hiking, biking and horseback riding keep landlubbers busy.
 Do make sure you dine at any one of the outstanding lakefront restaurants.